iBug/Junk-Bank-System/README.md

 ### Initialize database

-Edit `config/database.yml` properly and then
+Edit `config/database.yml` properly and then initialize the database with the following commands:

 ```shell
 bundle exec rake db:create